YK7188/YK_Lab/26-Security Compliance Monitoring with SCCM/README.md

 The company requires:

 - Windows Firewall enabled
-- Password minimum length set
+- Password minimum length of at least 12 characters
 - Device encrypted

 SCCM should determine whether devices are compliant.